junxit/us-congress-bills-114/metadata.md

 - 2015-09-16 — Introduced in Senate
 - 2015-09-16 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6701-6702)
+- 2016-01-28 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-02-03 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2016-02-03 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2016-02-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 362.